Measures and their random reals: Randomness with Respect to Continuous Measures

 \subsection{Classifying the not continuously random reals}

-Theorem \ref{thm:exists-ncr} suggests the following problem: classify the reals which are random with respect to a continuous measure, and to obtain bounds on the complexity of a real which is not continuously random.
-Denote by $\NCR$ the set of all not continuously random reals.
+Theorem \ref{thm:exists-ncr} suggests the following question: Is it possible to classify the reals which are not random with respect to a continuous measure?
+Denote by $\NCR$ the set of all such reals.
+Can we obtain bounds on the complexity of $\NCR$?

-The structure of the Martin-L\"of test given in the proof of Theorem \ref{thm:exists-ncr} is rather simple, in particular, each level consists of only finitely many strings and hence each level of the cover is a clopen set.

-This indicates it may be possible to construct more complicated examples of non-continuously random reals, where one has to use the full power of Martin-L\"of tests.

-However, an observation by \citet{kjoshanssen-montalban:2005} provides examples of not continuously random reals all through the hyperarithmetical Turing degrees.
+An observation by \citet{kjoshanssen-montalban:2005} shows that $\NCR$ is cofinal the hyperarithmetical Turing degrees, i.e.\ for any hyperarithmetical $x$ there exists a hyperarithmetical $y \in \NCR$ so that $x \leq_{\T} y$.

-We start by observing that, for every continuous measure $\mu$, a countable subset of $\Cant$ has $\mu$-measure zero.
-This follows directly from the countable additivity of measures.
+It follows directly from the countable additivity of measures that, for every continuous measure $\mu$, any countable subset of $\Cant$ has $\mu$-measure zero.

-For countable $\Pi^0_1$ classes, we can strengthen this to effective $\mu$-measure zero, and hence no countable $\Pi^0_1$ class contains a continuosly random real.
+For countable $\Pi^0_1$ classes, we can strengthen this to effective $\mu$-measure zero, and hence no countable $\Pi^0_1$ class contains a real in $\NCR$.